So what is the ‘stochadex’ project?

 For software engineers, the stochadex simulation framework abstracts away many of the common features that sampling algorithms have for performing these computations behind a highly-configurable interface.

-This simulation engine is designed based on the simulation software design fundamentals described in this collection of blog posts.
+This simulation engine is designed based on the simulation software fundamentals described in this collection of blog posts.

-Projects using the software
+Projects using it

 - Event-based rugby match simulations to evaluate manager decision-making